BinYuOnCa/binyuonca.github.com/source/_posts/Classification-with-Python.md

 </div>

-## Convert Categorical features to numerical values
+## Categorical Encoding

+For categorical variables, we need convert them into numeric format (encoding) to fit in our Machine Learning algorithms.
+Whereas there are many method to implement, we introduce two common approaches here, Label Encoding and One Hot Encoding, for feature gender and education here, repspctively.

+You may find more information here: [Guide to Encoding Categorical Values in Python](https://pbpython.com/categorical-encoding.html)

+### Gender

-Lets look at gender:
+Lets look at gender first:

 ```python